tgbnhy/torchtrajectory/README.md

 trajectoryID [[latitude1,longtitude1],[latitude2,longtitude2],...]
 ```
  1. the format of trajectory data should be the same as it in sample dataset, and there is a **"\t"** separating trajectory id and content of it
- 2. it is your part to take care of data cleansing, as high length trajectory(over 200) could slow down mapping process rapidly, and low quality trajectory leads to low projection rate.
+ 2. it is your part to take care of data cleansing, as high length trajectory (over 200) could slow down mapping process rapidly, and low quality trajectory leads to low projection rate.

-todo

-### Build vertexInvertedIndex
+### 2. Build Index
 After preprocessing, Torch can build indices for map matched trajectories.
 Torch supports three types of indices in total:
 1. **GridIndex** is used for indexing trajectory points.
 It first uniformly partitions the whole area into small rectangles.
 Then build the inverted vertexInvertedIndex of trajectory points based on those rectangles.